 Bonus: NVDA Coverage from The Motley Fool

 The Motley Fool Stock Advisor is a newsletter that has revolutionized retail investing — it shares market insights with the average Joe that are typically privatized to Wall Street.

 The Motley Fool covers the latest on all-things Nvidia and will help you navigate the volatile markets of chips and AI.

 Join the Motley Fool today and see which stocks they’re recommending for 2021.

 Is Nvidia stock overvalued?

 Nvidia stock is “overvalued” by most traditional metrics.
-Here is how Nvidia stock’s 2021 consensus EV/Revenue compares to its competitors:
+Here are the price-to-sales ratios of Nvidia and Nvidia-like companies:

 Is Nvidia a good dividend stock?

 Nvidia pays a quarterly dividend of $0.40 per share with an annual dividend yield of 0.057%.
 Nvidia’s dividend payout ratio is around 5% based on the trailing years of earnings.